Alert and Alarm Unit (Hospital) Process

 Monitoring unit (hospital) performance is a key function of the NJR, as part of the ongoing drive for greater transparency within the NHS to improve standards and safety.
 Units which fall below expected performance thresholds are listed in the NJR’s Annual Report and via the NJR’s Surgeon and Hospital Profile website.

 The NJR has reviewed its unit monitoring processes, formulating an Alert and Alarm (outlier) process which will continue to provide robust early warning of issues related to patient safety.
-There is now an agreed process to allow appropriate action to be taken to review units which fall below expected performance thresholds.
+There is an agreed process to ensure appropriate action is taken to review units which fall below expected performance thresholds.
 This enhanced approach is driven through improved collaboration between the NJR, regulators and the profession.
-This work supports the data-driven change which is happening across the healthcare sector.
+This work supports the data-driven monitoring, happening across the healthcare sector.

 Alert and Alarm Unit (Hospital) Process documentation: